 - a 35 million litre buried concrete reservoir in Prince of Wales Park in the Town Belt

 - connecting it to the existing water supply with a supporting new pipeline corridor along Wallace Street

-- renewing of local water supplies, stormwater pipes and sewer pipes in the area.
+- renewing of local water supplies, stormwater pipes and wastewater pipes in the area